-• Where are the contest rules posted?
+Where are the contest rules posted?

-- The rules for the Computer Applications Contest are included in the Constitution and posted on the UIL web page for this event. - Additional rules for conducting a contest are included with all tests distributed by UIL for Invitational A & B, District 1 & 2, Region, and State. - The Computer Applications Handbook, part of the Computer Application Study Packet available from UIL, also has a copy of the rules.
+- The rules for the Computer Applications Contest are included in the UIL Computer Applications Handbook. - Additional rules for conducting a contest are included with all tests distributed by UIL for Invitational A & B, District 1 & 2, Region, and State.

-• How do I learn to grade a test and why should I?
+How do I learn to grade a test and why should I?

 - With every test, there is a scoring sheet that is objective. - Each line grades an individual element of the test. - Students should be encouraged to grade their own or each other's tests to understand the value of various elements of a test. - Coaches should take tests and grade them so that they can understand what is being graded.
 Attempt is made not to "double dip" in taking points off, and sometimes it is not obvious.
 For instance often a test gives points for a chart being present and for a chart being between Paragraph 1 and 2.
-These are grading two different things, although they might appear to be the same thing. - If a function is graded that could be expressed in more than one way, graders may have to read the test to see what was specified. (i.e. If the decision block of an IF statement asked the student to test to see if A1 was greater than B1, this parameter can be either A1>B1 or it can be B1<A1.
-However, if a test asked the student to use an IF function with an embedded IF, and the student used an IF function with an AND function that actually accomplished the same thing, the student will get points for correct answers, but he/she will lose points where the embedded IF function is graded.) - All coaches are required to grade at UIL meets, and if a coach does not grade, his/her student may be disqualified. - If a coach cannot grade, he/she should find a substitute who will grade.
+These are grading two different things, although they might appear to be the same thing. - O If a function is graded that could be expressed in more than one way, graders may have to read the test to see what was specified. (i.e. If the decision block of an IF statement asked the student to test to see if A1 was greater than B1, this parameter can be either A1>B1 or it can be B1<A1.
+However, if a test asked the student to use an IF function with an embedded IF, and the student used an IF function with an AND function that actually accomplished the same thing, the student will get points for correct answers, but he/she will lose points where the embedded IF function is graded.) - All coaches are required to grade at UIL meets, and if a coach does not grade, his/her student may be disqualified. - O If a coach cannot grade, he/she should find a substitute who will grade.
 The grading is easiest when coaches grade as most substitutes are not familiar with the contest.
 It creates a very difficult grading situation when there are multiple substitutes.